 For further information, visit www.tragedytest.com or contact Rabbi Richard Agler.

-Short version: Richard Agler was ordained in 1978.
+Rabbi Richard Agler, DD, was ordained in 1978.
 He is the founding rabbi, now Rabbi Emeritus, of Congregation B’nai Israel in Boca Raton, Florida.
-He has taught graduate courses in mysticism and his gift for bringing complex ideas to life makes him a speaker in demand.
+He has taught accredited, graduate level courses in mysticism.
+His gift for bringing complex ideas to life makes him a speaker in demand.
 He has published articles and letters on political ethics, interfaith relations, and baseball.
-Currently Co-Director of the Tali Fund and Resident Scholar at the Keys Jewish Community Center in Tavernier, Florida, this is his first book. www.rabbiagler.net.
+He currently serves as Co-Director of the Tali Fund and Resident Scholar of the Keys Jewish Community Center in Tavernier, Florida.
+The Tragedy Test is his widely acclaimed first book.

 suggested Interview Questions for Journalists and others:

 Why did you write this book?

 What can/do you say to others who have suffered a life-changing loss?

 Why do you think there is tragedy in the world?